 - Identify all underground utilities prior to any digging.

 - Note the tree flare.
 This is where the trunk flares, or expands from the root system.
 This flare needs to be visible after the tree is planted.
-Otherwise, you have planted the tree too deep.
+Otherwise, you have planted the tree too deeply.

 - Dig a hole 2-3 times wider and deeper than the root ball or container.
-This will allow for plenty of good quality soil backfill and oxygen to pack around the roots.
+This will allow for plenty of good-quality soil backfill and oxygen to pack around the roots.

 - Place the tree in the newly dug hole at the proper level, consistent with the trunk flare.
 A tree planted too deep will struggle to develop due to the roots not getting enough water and oxygen.

 - Ensure the tree is straight in the hole – use a small level to ensure it is 90 degrees to level ground.
 You will need to take his measurement from several locations around the circumference of the trunk.

 - Fill the hole with high-quality topsoil and organic material – packing it firmly not too hard.
 Packing the soil around the root ball will stabilize the tree and prevent it from moving and leaning.
 Pack enough to eliminate most air pockets.
 Do not fertilize at planting time.
 This would cause unnecessary top growth at the expense of root stabilization and growth, which are more important to a newly planted tree.